JesCorAvi/Cthulhu-7e-character-creator/README.md

 ### ⚖️ License & Disclaimer

-This project is a tool created by fans for fans.
+This is an unofficial fan-made tool created to assist players of the tabletop role-playing game Call of Cthulhu® 7th Edition.

+Call of Cthulhu and the Chaosium logo are registered trademarks of Chaosium Inc. All rights to those names, game systems, and related intellectual property belong to Chaosium Inc.

-**Call of Cthulhu** is a registered trademark of **Chaosium Inc.** This project is not affiliated with, endorsed, or sponsored by Chaosium Inc.
+This project is not affiliated with, endorsed, or sponsored by Chaosium Inc.

-The use of specific game mechanics, names, and terms is done under the principle of "Fair Use" for non-profit game aids or under community content licenses that Chaosium may provide.
+The software and its code are © [CthulhuBuilder], released under [MIT/GPL/Custom license].

+This tool does not distribute or reproduce any copyrighted game content (text, art, or rules excerpts).
+It only references publicly known mechanics for compatibility purposes.

+Any premium access offered refers exclusively to technical features (such as data storage, user accounts, or extended app functionality), not to licensed Chaosium content.

 ---